raphamorim/flash/README.md

 # myst

-Mystical shell parser, formatter, and interpreter with Bash support.
+*A mystical shell parser, formatter, and interpreter written in Rust.*

-This library provides a fast and extensible **parser**, **formatter**, and **interpreter** for POSIX-style shell scripts, written entirely in **Rust**.
-Inspired by [mvdan/sh](https://pkg.go.dev/mvdan.cc/sh/v3/syntax), but built from the ground up for performance, correctness, and hackability.
+Myst is a fast, extensible, and hackable toolkit for working with POSIX-style shell scripts.
+It includes a parser, formatter, and interpreter built from scratch in Rust.
+Myst understands real-world shell syntax and provides structured AST access for static analysis, tooling, and transformation.

-It understands real-world shell code, handles edge cases, and offers structured access to ASTs for tooling, analysis, or code transformation.
+> Inspired by mvdan/sh, but engineered from the ground up with performance and extensibility in mind.

 ## Motivation